andremillet/medview-app/README.md

 1. Modify the `fetch_from_api` function in `app.py` with the new URL
 2. Update the parsing logic to match the new data format

-## License
-MIT License - See LICENSE file for details.
-Features

-- **Timeline Visualization**: View all patient encounters in chronological order
-- **Multiple Input Sources**:
-  - Upload individual or multiple .med files
-  - Fetch data from an external API (Neurology Patient Management System)
-- **Detailed View**: Click on any encounter to see full details
-- **Responsive Design**: Works on desktop and mobile devices
-- **Easy Deployment**: Ready to deploy on Render.com or local environments

 ##